lifeBalance/matcha/README/jwt.md

 2. Recalculate a new signature with the first two components.
 3. Compare the new signature with the third component (the signature included in the token).
 If they're the same, we'll return the **decoded payload**, otherwise `false`.

 > To test the decoding function, send a `POST` request to the `/api/login` with your credentials.
-Copy the token and send it in the header of a `GET` request to the same endpoint ([Postman](https://www.postman.com/) really comes in handy here).
+Copy the token you receive in the **response** and send it back in the header of a `GET` request to the same endpoint ([Postman](https://www.postman.com/) really comes in handy here).
+That endpoint will return the decoded payload contained in the token.

 ## Expiring tokens

-## Refresh tokens and Access tokens
+Imagine one of the following situations:

+* One of our API users downgrade her **gold subscription** to a standard one; if she keeps using the old token, she still would have access to the resources available to golden members.
+* A user cancels her subscription entirely but keeps using her old token.
+* If a user updates her information in the database, and our token includes claims with some of that updated intel, we would end up with tokens that contain outdated data.

+A solution to this issue would be to update the **secret key** that we use for generating our tokens.
+The problem with that is that **all users** would have to log in again to get valid tokens (generated with the new key).
+A better solution is to set an **expiry date** for our tokens; for this to work, now everytime a user logs in, we'll be generating two tokens:

+* An **access token** with a short expiry date.
+* A **refresh token** with a much longer life span.

+> Issuing just a short-lived **access token** wouldn't be user-friendly either, since we'd be making everybody to log in after their tokens expire.

+Once an **access token** expires, the user can use the **refresh token** to get a new **access token**.
+So our front end application will have to keep track of when the access token expires, then make a request to a **refresh token endpoint** in order to get a new **access token**.
+In the backend of this endpoint, we'll check that the refresh token is valid, we have to check the **database** to check if the user is still authorized, her subscription, etc, and will issue a new **access token** with fresh information in the payload.

+## Adding an Expiry Claim to the Access Token

 ---
 [:arrow_backward:][back] ║ [:house:][home] ║ [:arrow_forward:][next]